cake-tech/cakelabs-fiat-api-docs/docs/pricing.md

 * **Pay with crypto or fiat**: We accept BTC, XMR, USDC, USDT, and bank payments.
 * **No user logs**: [Privacy](/docs/privacy) is important to us, so the only thing that's tracked is your account's current API credit or total used bandwidth.
 * **Highly optimized API**: Save you and your users bandwidth.
 * **Tor support**: Make an onion (Tor) endpoint available to your users for maximum privacy.
-One Tor call costs two credits.
+One Tor query costs two credits.
 * **Commercial use**: Use it for personal or commercial use for no additional charge.
 * **Massive or unlimited rate limits**: Make up to 20 connections per second, per IP address (not per key).
 Larger limits are available.
 * **Basic DDoS attack prevention**: One less thing to worry about.